patmiller/SAP/README.md

 # SAP
 Single Assignment Python (SAP) -- Using single assignment and decorators to create dataflow graphs of python programs with an interpreter and on-the-fly code generation

+# Quick build and test instructions
+Not a lot to try just yet.

+% python setup.py build
+% python -m sap/tests